 Monitoring water quality is crucial in RAS.
 Online monitoring systems, such as those provided by s::can, help detect harmful levels of nitrite and nitrate immediately, allowing for prompt countermeasures to protect the fish (Ion et al., 2011).
 Effective management involves regular monitoring of water quality parameters, including ammonia, nitrite, and nitrate.
 This helps ensure that the water quality remains within acceptable limits for the fish being cultured (Owen and Vik, 2023).

-2.5 Waste Management:
+2.5 Waste Management

-Solid waste removal is a critical aspect of recirculating aquaculture systems (RAS) to maintain water quality and fish health.
+Solid waste removal is a critical aspect of recirculating aquaculture systems to maintain water quality and fish health.
 The main sources of solid waste in RAS are uneaten feed and fish feces (Van Rijn, 2013).
 RAS typically remove solid waste through a combination of sedimentation and screen filters.
 Large settleable particles over 100 microns are removed by allowing the water to slow down in a sump tank, causing the particles to settle out.
 This process can be enhanced by running the water through tubes or over weirs in the settling tank (Summerfelt and Penne, 2005).
 However, sedimentation alone is not sufficient, as it only removes particles larger than 100 microns.
 To achieve adequate solids removal, particles down to 50-75 microns need to be removed.
 The most common equipment used for this are granular media filters and microscreens (Pfeiffer et al., 2008).
 RAS can remove 85-98% of organic matter and suspended solids, and 65-96% of phosphorus through effective solid waste removal.
 However, the loosely aggregated fecal material and uneaten feed tend to break down into smaller particles, complicating the removal process.
 Biofloc technology (BFT) is also used in some RAS to help maintain water quality by promoting the growth of heterotrophic bacteria that consume ammonia and provide an additional food source for the fish (Bhattacharjee, 2017).

 3. Species Suitability